BBQ Shrimp, New Orleans Style

 1/4 cup Creole seasoning [note: be careful: some contain a lot of salt]

-5 each Lemons, juice of, reserve the skin and quarter
+5 juiced lemons, reserve the skin and quarter

 Toss the shrimp in a bowl with half the creole seasoning.
 Heat a large skillet on a high heat with olive oil (should begin to smoke a bit).
 Add the garlic and rosemary in the pan, stir barely brown the garlic (do not burn-creates a bitter flavor).
 Add the shrimp and stir carefully.
 Add the Worcestershire sauce, hot sauce, lemon juice and quartered lemons.